200percentmicky/chadmusic/docs/commands.md

 !!! tip

     This command is only used to play custom made playlists in a server.
-To play online playlists, use `/play track` or `!play` instead.
+To play online playlists, use `/play track` or `[p]play` instead.

 ### /play silently `<query>`